Often yanked out as a weed, purslane is decidedly edible.

 Generally speaking, hardwood trees grow slower than softwoods.
 Softwood trees can be more of a fire hazard than the hardwoods.
 When selecting ornamental trees for your landscape, you will need to weigh the pros and cons of growth rate, flammability, leaf/needle drop mess, potential risks to nearby structures, and overall appearance.

-As colder weather causes leaves to fall throughout the garden, applications of Bordeaux mixture can prevent many common fungal disease later in the year.
+As colder weather causes leaves to fall throughout the garden, applications of Bordeaux mixture can prevent many common fungal diseases later in the year.

 Bordeaux mixture tends to stay on twigs and branches, even in rainy weather, providing long term protection.
 At the same time, it is not a good idea to apply Bordeaux mixture after trees break dormancy because it can damage the leaves.
 Also, it can stain painted surfaces, so you will want to keep it away from buildings.